1j01/guitar/README.md

 ## TODO

-* Re-implement tab stringification

 * FIXME: first note clicked is played as if it were open (but recorded normally)

 * Better mobile support
-  (You can't even play back notes!)
+  (You can't even play back recorded notes!)

-* Self-explanatory web application
+* Make web application self-explanatory

 * Record chords
-  (with multitouch or a modifier key, maybe also have some toggle)
+  (with multitouch or a modifier key, maybe also have some sort of toggle)

-* Record, parse, and playback articulations such as slides, bends, vibratos, hammer-ons, and pull-offs
+* Record, parse, and play back articulations such as slides, bends, vibratos, hammer-ons, and pull-offs

 * Support for different tunings